BernardoMG/dev-reTHINK-Hackathon/evaluation.md

   - With the experience we have now, it is quite easy and intuitive to implement this functionality using reTHINK.
   - Ease of use
-  - Even tho it was hard to start with some practice from myself the framework would be great to make new projects in the future
+  - Even though it was hard to start, with some practice from myself the framework would be great to make new projects in the future
   - After realizing the operation is relatively simple and simplifying the use compared to the traditional method
   - It is relatively simple to use but needs better documentation
   - The yes is actually a maybe.
 I think there are some good things in reTHINK.
 It was very easy to create a chat room, invite other users and send messages.
 However, I am concerned about the stability of the platform.
 I often experienced timeouts and strange errors that would only go away after clearing the cache.

 11. If your answer was "No" to question 9, which framework/libraries would you choose then?
 And why?

   - I'm not sure.
 I'm not very familiar with the options out there.
-I might take look at XMPP, but I would probably not want to use it for a simple chat application on the web.
+I might take a look at XMPP, but I would probably not want to use it for a simple chat application on the web.

 12. Let us know what limitations you found and how you would improve it.